 “This Chicago blues band inspired a lot of people to get wired for sound a year ago.
 Butterfield is a harmonica player without equal in this bluesy area of folk-rock.
 Mike Bloomfield on lead guitar is imaginative and the entire aggregation swings and surges with demonic energy.”

-Not every review was enthusiastic.
+Could there be more extravagant praise than this?
+Probably not, but not every review was enthusiastic.
 In the June 1966 issue of Sounds & Fury, a magazine mainly focusing on jazz, Julius Lester raised the issue that encompasses race and the blues.
 He wrote:

 “This record makes me wonder …. why a white person would feel that he could play in a Negro idiom.
 If whites want to learn from it and adapt it to something else, fine, but why the attempt by so many to assimilate a tradition which is, essentially, alien to them?

 “Despite reports to the contrary, Paul Butterfield sounds like a young white boy trying to play and sing Negro music. . . .
 I hope one day the Butterfields will realize they can’t walk into another man’s house and cook the meal he would cook on his stove.
 If you try it, the man may not like it.” ( https://www.music-journalism-history.com/2020/02/14/american-blues-journalism-1920s-70s-part-37/)